joranquinten/gulp-hugo/README.md

 This is the task which automatically gets called with the "gulp" command.
 Fires up the development task (**dev**) by default.

 #### dev
 This is the default task, and it assumes that it will involve manipulating the front end assets (js, css, html, images).
-It runs the develop-build tasks for those components and continues to watch these files for any change.
+It deletes all previously generated assets and runs the development build tasks for those components and continues to watch these files for any change.
 It also, by default, starts up the browser(s) as defined in the gulp-config.json file.

 #### dev:nowatch